bcobo/SIRENA/doc/SIRENA.rst

 The *Event Grading* stage qualifies the pulses according to the proximity of other events in the same record.

 Once the events in a given record have been detected and their start times established, **grades** are assigned to every event taking into account the proximity of the following and previous pulses.
+THis way, pulses are classified following the information in the input :option:`XMLFile`.

+..
    This way, pulses are classified as *High*, *Medium*, *Limited* or *Low* resolution and as *Rejected* and *Pileup* pulses.
 Currently the grading is performed following the information in the input :option:`XMLFile`.

 .. _reconMethods: